-Use of the terms such as "us," "we," "our," "Alkermes" or the "Company" in this Annual Report is meant to refer to Alkermes plc and its consolidated subsidiaries, except where the context makes clear that the time period being referenced is prior to September 16, 2011, in which case such terms shall refer to Alkermes, Inc. and its consolidated subsidiaries.
-Prior to September 16, 2011, Alkermes, Inc. was an independent pharmaceutical company incorporated in the Commonwealth of Pennsylvania and traded on the NASDAQ Global Select Stock Market (the "NASDAQ") under the symbol "ALKS."
-Except as otherwise suggested by the context, (a) references to "products" or "our products" in this Annual Report include our marketed products, marketed products using our proprietary technologies, our product candidates and product candidates using our proprietary technologies, (b) references to the "biopharmaceutical industry" are used interchangeably with references to "collaborative partners" and "partners."
+Use of the terms such as "us," "we," "our," "Alkermes" or the "Company" in this Directors' Report is meant to refer to Alkermes plc and its consolidated subsidiaries.
+Except as otherwise suggested by the context, (a) references to "products" or "our products" in this Directors' Report include our marketed products, marketed products using our proprietary technologies, our product candidates, product candidates using our proprietary technologies, development products and development products using our proprietary technologies (b) references to the "biopharmaceutical industry" are used interchangeably with references to the "biotechnology" and/or "pharmaceutical industries" and (c) references to "licensees" are used interchangeably with references to "collaborative partners" and "partners."